Curvilinear coordinates: Differentiation

 The expressions for the gradient, divergence, and Laplacian can be directly extended to n-dimensions, however the curl is only defined in 3D.

 The vector field b_{i} is tangent to the q^{i} coordinate curve and forms a natural basis at each point on the curve.
-This basis, as discussed at the beginning of this article, is also called the covariant curvilinear basis.
-We can also define a reciprocal basis, or contravariant curvilinear basis, b^{i}.
+This basis, as discussed at the beginning of this article, is also called the contravariant curvilinear basis.
+We can also define a reciprocal basis, or covariant curvilinear basis, b^{i}.
 All the algebraic relations between the basis vectors, as discussed in the section on tensor algebra, apply for the natural basis and its reciprocal at each point x.